Getting involved in the race to save the rhino

 African Conservation Experience is involved in rhino conservation efforts in a number of different ways.
 This includes projects with a research and monitoring focus, which feed into protection efforts linked to broader anti-poaching strategies.
 A prime example of this is our Phinda Wildlife Research Project, which you can read more about here, and which has been extraordinarily successful in conserving rhino populations in their operation area.

-We are also partnered with Africa’s largest rhino orphanage, sanctuary, and rehabilitation centre, which you can read more about here.
-We believe, as do many experts in this field, that saving rhinos is dependent on many different factors, such as creating awareness, rhino rehabilitation, rhino care, and anti-poaching, which is why we’ve designed the Rhino Conservation Experience – a placement designed to grant our volunteers access to the broadest possible combination of conservation efforts.
+We are also partnered with Africa’s largest rhino orphanage, sanctuary, and rehabilitation centre.
+We believe, as do many experts in this field, that saving rhinos is dependent on many different factors, such as creating awareness, rhino rehabilitation, rhino care, and anti-poaching, which is why we’ve designed the Rhino Conservation Experience – a placement designed to grant our volunteers access to the broadest possible combination of conservation efforts, combining the Vikela Kruger Project and The Rhino Orphanage.

 Our Rhino Conservation Experience takes you the volunteer to the very heart of the ongoing struggle to protect and save rhino in Southern Africa, giving you access to, and involvement in, day-to-day conservation activities, and a unique insight into the ongoing efforts to save these ancient and iconic animals.
 This experience is made up of two distinct components: The first part focuses on protecting and saving the rhinos in the wild through intense monitoring and working hand in hand with dedicated conservationists.
 The second is based at a rhino rehabilitation centre that is not only saving orphaned rhinos but taking them successfully down the long road to being rehabilitated.